cmwongmau-sys/COMP-2113-Project---Forest-Rogue/README.md

 |   Struct EventOutcome for event results    | Data structures, vectors for scoring scoreboard  |   WidgetsCore.h|
 |   Code split into multiple .h/.cpp files   |         Program codes in multiple files          |

+## 🔧 Compilation & Execution (Quick Start)

+Follow these instructions to compile and run Forest Rogue using a standard C++ compiler:

+### Prerequisites
+- A C++11 (or later) compiler such as g++.
+- Terminal/command prompt access.
+- No external libraries are required — only standard C++ headers.

+### Compilation
+Run the following command in the project root directory:

+g++ -std=c++11 main.cpp random.cpp simple_display.cpp file_switch.cpp -o forest_rogue

+This will generate an executable file named forest_rogue.

+### Execution
+After successful compilation, start the game with:

+./forest_rogue

+### Notes
+- Ensure all .cpp and .h files are in the same directory before compiling.
+- Save/load functionality will create text files in the working directory.
+- The scoreboard file (scoreboard_YYYY-MM-DD.txt) will be generated automatically after gameplay.

+---

+## ⚠️ Troubleshooting (User Guide)

+If you run into problems compiling or running Forest Rogue, try these solutions:

+- Compilation fails
+  Ensure you are using a compiler that supports C++11 or later.
+  Use the provided command exactly as shown in the Quick Start section.

+- Executable not created
+  Check that all source files (main.cpp, random.cpp, simple_display.cpp, file_switch.cpp) are present in the same folder.
+  Re-run the compilation command.

+- Game does not start
+  Confirm the executable forest_rogue exists in your directory.
+  Run the game with ./forest_rogue from the terminal.

+- Save/Load not working
+  Make sure you have permission to write files in the current directory.
+  Save files are created as .txt files automatically; check the folder for them.

+- Scoreboard missing
+  The scoreboard file (scoreboard_YYYY-MM-DD.txt) is only generated after a full playthrough.
+  Complete the game to the end to see your score recorded.

 Non-standard Libraries Used:
 **None.**
 Only standard C++ libraries are used: